 If you have kids, you’ve probably priced out a Disney vacation at least once.
 And when you did, you were probably struck by just how expensive it can be.
-Basic park tickets for Disney World in Florida are, in most cases, upwards of $90 per person per day.
+Basic park tickets for Disney World in Florida are, in most cases, upwards of $100 per person, per day.

-That means that, all other expenses aside, a family of four can expect to spend at least $720 on park tickets for a two-day stay.
+That means that, all other expenses aside, a family of four can expect to spend at least $800 on park tickets for a two-day stay.
+If they travel during peak season, it can be a lot more.
 And even after you pony up that expense, you still need to pay for transportation to and from the resort, a hotel or motel, food, drinks, and everything else.
 Heaven forbid you want any souvenirs!

 Fortunately, there is one way to dramatically reduce the expense of a Disney vacation for your growing family: Sign up for a few strategic rewards credit cards and reap the benefits.
 A family of four living in the United States can easily get their Disney World vacation for a fraction of what they would normally pay using this method.
 There are plenty of credit card strategies to accomplish this goal, but in this post we’ll focus on one of the easiest (and least expensive) ways to make it happen.